jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - **Redundant array of independent disks (RAID)**: refers to multiple drives being used in unison in a system to achieve greater speed or availability; the most well-known RAID levels are:
       - RAID 0—Striping: provides significant speed, writing and reading advantages
       - RAID 1—Mirroring: uses redundancy to provide reliable availability of data
+      - RAID 5—Parity Protection: requires a minimum of three drives and provides a cost-effective balance between RAID 0 and RAID 1; RAID 5 utilizes a parity bit, computed from an XOR operation, for purposes of storing and restoring data
+      - RAID 6—Double Parity: similar to RAID 5 but uses two parity blocks, allowing two drives to fail simultaneously without data loss; requires a minimum of four drives
       - RAID 10—Mirroring and Striping: requires a minimum of four drives and provides the benefits of striping (speed) and mirroring (availability) in one solution; this type of RAID is typically one of the most expensive
-      - RAID 5—Parity Protection: requires a minimum of three drives and provides a cost-effective balance between RAID 0 and RAID 1; RAID 5 utilizes a parity bit, computed from an XOR operation, for purposes of storing and restoring data

     | Backup Method | Cost Implications                                                          | Time Implications for RPO                      |
     |---------------|----------------------------------------------------------------------------|-----------------------------------------------|